 3. Dig a hole and plant your tree

-Winter can be frosty, so it’s a good idea to dig a hole for your Christmas tree before the ground freezes over.
-Use a spade to create a hole, then lower the tree gently in before re-filling with soil.
-Finish off with three to four centimetres of mulch.
+Winter can be frosty, so it’s a good idea to dig the hole for your Christmas tree before the ground freezes over.
+Use a spade to make your hole, then lower the tree in gently.
+Re-fill with the soil, then pack the top with about three to four centimetres of good quality mulch.

-Regularly water your Christmas tree thoroughly, especially in the first year, then fertilise in the spring to give it a nutrient boost.
-Pruning a Christmas tree is another essential process and is easy to do.
-Simply remove any new growths that spoil its traditional shape or any branches that look dead or unhealthy, and you’re good to go.
+Your Christmas tree will need regular watering, especially in the first year.
+When spring rolls around, give it a nutrient boost with some fertiliser and a good prune to keep it in tip top condition.
+Just trim off any new growths that spoil its traditional shape or any branches that look dead or unhealthy, and you’re good to go.